AJ-505/AJ-505/README.md

 🌱 I've also been learning Rust for building performance-critical and memory-safe applications, and Python for Data Science, Machine Learning and AI.

-🔭 I'm currently working on an AI-Powered Resume Analyser which would help job applicants and students greatly improve the quality of their CVs.

 👯 I'm looking to collaborate on various projects connected to full-stack web development and AI engineering/integration to further hone my skills and improve my hands-on experience.